101 Weather And Home Weather Station Facts & Tips You Need To Know

-If you are caught outside and a thunderstorm hits, get inside as quickly as possible.
-If you happen to be be too far away from any form of shelter, find the lowest lying area you possibly can, like ditch or bottom of a valley
+If you are caught outside, and a thunderstorm hits, get inside as quickly as possible.
+If you happen to be too far away from any form of shelter, find the lowest-lying area you possibly can, like a ditch or bottom of a valley

-Stay a away from any tall objects (that are prone be hit and conduct lightning) and water (like dams and rivers).
+Stay away from any tall objects (that are prone to be hit and conduct lightning) and water (like dams and rivers).